newatoms/guides/get-clients/readme.md

 ## Direct customer acquisition by email

 In general, I would strongly recommend against using email as your sole form of contact with your prospect.
-The main reason for this is that you never know if and when the email is read.
-Unless you can create necessity for the prospect in your email, chances are that the receiver decides to look at your email later, and then forgets about it.
+The main reason for this is that the people we want to reach are always busy and have become experts in filtering information––it is just very unlikely that they will read it.
+And, unless you can create necessity for the prospect in your email, chances are that if the receiver will quickly forget about the email after a distraction.

 ### Email as first contact